 It is also difficult managing such a distributed team because people are in different time zones.
 We think a lot about the best ways to manage communications and information flow so that everyone knows what they need to do and how to approach any challenges they may encounter.

 Not only is it challenging to manage the logistics of such a distributed team, but it’s also challenging to manage the social part.
 We work hard to create a sense of belonging and a culture of teamwork – difficult with the team scattered across the globe.

 How do you manage the challenge of finding and recruiting the talent you need to grow your business?

 DAVID: We have a network of freelance workers, which helps us to pull people on and off projects as we need to.
 For us, this is really the essence of our adaptive talent management.
 However, we do have to consider the fact that it can take us three to six months to get a team member up to speed.
-So, given the investments you make in people, they become quite valuable.
+So, given the investments you make in people, they become valuable.

 DAVID: We have a roadmap of where we want to go, and we work to fill the gaps between where we are now and where we want to go.
-But the truth is, we are much more reactive.
+But we are much more reactive.
 We are not planning the talent and skills we will need two years from now because it would be difficult to make those predictions.

 How do you nurture your company’s culture with such a distributed team?

 DAVID: Our company’s culture is fundamental to our success.
 We need people who can work autonomously and who enjoy the freedom, but people who can also work as part of the team with people of different backgrounds.
 We must find people who fit our culture and how we work.
 Otherwise, we have to spend a lot of time trying to manage them.